-The purpose of this chapter is to investigate two policy areas that have been important for the economic development in Sweden during the last two decades, namely product market reforms and strengthened incentives to innovate.
-This chapter provides a short description of the policy changes that have taken place within these areas since the early 1990s and also suggests additional improvements needed to sustain a continued successful economic development.
+The purpose of this paper is to investigate two policy areas that have been important for the economic development in Sweden during the last two decades, namely product market reforms and strengthened incentives to innovate.
+This paper provides a short description of the policy changes that have taken place within these areas since the early 1990s and also suggests additional improvements needed to sustain a continued successful economic development.

-Short theoretical and empirical background
+2. Short theoretical and empirical background

-Definition of product market reforms
+2.1 Definition of product market reforms

 There are a number of ways to define product market reforms.
 It is therefore important to be specific with how we define product market reforms.
-According to Pelkmans et al. (2008 p.
+According to Pelkmans, Acedo and Maravalle (2008 p.
 5) "product market reforms are changes in 'market institutions' with a view to have goods and services markets function better".
 Pelkmans et al. (2008) argue that product market reforms could be defined either in a narrow or a wide view.
 According to the narrow view, product market reforms are concerned with market integration, competition policy at the national and EU level, national regulation of product markets and the degree of openness to the global economy.
 The wide view also includes the business environment with respect to fewer barriers to entry, entrepreneurship and the longer-run impact of R&D and innovation.

-This chapter will be based on the wide view to define and analyze product market reforms.
+This paper will be based on the wide view to define and analyze product market reforms.
 First, the more narrow view will be used to describe the product market reforms related to competition and regulations that have been carried out in Sweden.
 Second, the wider definition will be used to investigate the incentives to innovate in the Swedish economy.

 Pelkmans et al. (2008) also argue that product market reforms should not be examined in isolation from other reforms, notably labor and capital market reforms.
-We find this line of argument relevant, but since another chapter in this volume specifically analyzes Swedish labor market reforms we exclude them from our analysis.
+We find this line of argument relevant, but analyzes of Swedish labor market reforms is beyond the scope of this study.
 Nor do we analyze service sector reforms in the public sector; social services such as schooling, care of elderly and health care are still to a large extent provided by the public sector.

-Impact and measurement of product market reforms
+2.2 Impact and measurement of product market reforms